WANdisco/wandisco-documentation-ldm/docs/configuration-ui.md

 password=newPassword
 ```

-Restart the UI server.
+Restart the UI server after the file has been created.

 The admin user's password will be updated to the value set in the file if the email provided matches that of the registered admin.
 The password file will then be automatically deleted.

 :::note
 This process cannot be used for LDAP users other than the admin.